elm-conf-us/2018.elm-conf.us/content/speak-at-elm-conf.md

 - TODO

-That said, the best elm-conf talks are a mix of practical and philosophical&mdash;if your proposal tells us both *what* and *why*, we'll be very happy to see your proposal.
+That said, the best elm-conf talks are a mix of practical and philosophical&mdash;we'll be happy to see any proposal that tells us both *what* and *why*.

 If you need further inspiration, the talks from [2016](TODO) and [2017](TODO) are available onlineg.